laith43d/tortoise-schema-migrations/readme.md

 1. You should initialize the database first:

-edit .env file, add your DATABASE_URL so `dbmate` can connect to the database.
+edit .env file, add your DATABASE_URI so `dbmate` can connect to the database.

 `python manage.py initdb`

 2. Make you first migration:

-`python manage.py makemigrations -n add_users_table`
+`python manage.py makemigrations -n add_user_table`

 3. Migrate your schema: